jamiecmontgomery/spatial-analysis-R/README.md

 #Introduction to spatial analysis in R

-This repository has the code and data files necessary for the introduction to spatial analysis in R workshop from August 27 and September 23 at 2015 at UCSB.
+This repository has the code and data files necessary for the tutorial

 The code is stored in the `intro_spatial_data_R.Rmd` file.
 The code has been rendered using [knitr](http://yihui.name/knitr/) to create both a [PDF](https://github.com/jafflerbach/spatial-analysis-R/blob/master/intro_spatial_data_R.pdf) and an [.html](https://cdn.rawgit.com/jafflerbach/spatial-analysis-R/master/intro_spatial_data_R.html) to use as references rather than running the code again in the future.